 - Now you can remove the old drivers using the pnputil utility as described above.

-We recommend you to delete old graphic card’s drivers at first (in Windows 10 you can find info about current version of drivers in Device manager).
+We recommend you delete old graphic card’s drivers at first (in Windows 10 you can find info about the current version of drivers in Device manager).